soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyMilestoneContentItemCategory.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Part of our dynamic, localized Milestone content is arbitrary categories of items.These are built in our content management system, and thus aren't the same as programmaticallygenerated rewards.
+Part of our dynamic, localized Milestone content is arbitrary categories of items.
+These are built in our content management system, and thus aren't the same as programmatically generated rewards.

 ## Schema
 * **Schema Type:** Class